zhendrikse/tdd/tdd-katas/vending-machine/vending-machine-python/instructions.md

 ## Delivering cans without cost

-Let's first write a specification for a vending machine that delivers nothing, whatever we ask it to deliver.
+First write a specification for a vending machine that delivers nothing, whatever we ask it to deliver.

 <details>
+<summary>First specification for the vending machine</summary>

 ```python
 with description(VendingMachine) as self:
   with context("A new vending machine"):